If you’re looking to get fitter, trimmer and lighter – not to mention healthier – then cycling is a great way to lose weight.

 One of the brilliant things about cycling is that it’s also an efficient form of transport, so switching your commute to two wheels means you’ll be getting in a regular amount of exercise in time that you would have spent travelling anyway.

 Commuting by bike can have a huge impact on weight loss.
-A recent study by the University of East Anglia and the Centre for Diet and Activity Research showed that people who switched to cycling from driving or public transport lost on average 7kg/1stone over the course of a year, when riding 30 minutes each way.
+A 2015 study by the University of East Anglia and the Centre for Diet and Activity Research showed that people who switched to cycling from driving or public transport lost on average 7kg (1st) over the course of a year when riding 30 minutes each way.

 Sleep is the unsung hero of weight loss.
-Studies have shown that people who get six to eight hours of sleep a night are much more successful at losing weight and keeping it off, and also tend to be less stressed.
+Studies have shown that people who get six to eight hours of sleep a night are much more successful at losing weight and keeping it off.
+They also tend to be less stressed.

 And of course, a good night’s sleep is essential to help the body repair and build muscle after each day so you are ready for the next.

 It sounds simple, but it’s important; aim for a quality sleep of around seven hours every night to give yourself the best chance of losing weight.

 Keep track of your progress